Cooper-Union-VIP-Drones-Team/Live-distance-HC-SR04/README.md

+#Live distance display

-# Live display of distance from the drone with ultrasonic distance sensor HC-SR04
+Live display of distance from the drone using ultrasonic sensor HC-SR04.